joblib/joblib/doc/persistence.rst

 Compatibility across python versions
 ------------------------------------

-Compatibility of joblib pickles across python versions is not supported.
-Note that this may appear to work when saving a pickle with python 2 and loading it with python 3, for a very restricted set of objects but relying on it is strongly discouraged.
+Compatibility of joblib pickles across python versions is not fully supported.
+Note that, for a very restricted set of objects, this may appear to work when saving a pickle with python 2 and loading it with python 3 but relying on it is strongly discouraged.

 If you are switching between python versions, you will need to save a different joblib pickle for each python version.